Yuwoii/qr-redirect/specifications.md

 - **Error Correction**: Configurable error correction levels to balance density and scan reliability
 - **Download Options**: Direct download of customized QR codes in high resolution

-### Known Issues
-- **Style Color Application**: Custom colors only apply correctly to Forest and Classic styles, other styles do not properly render custom colors
-- **Style-Color Compatibility**: Some color combinations don't render appropriately with certain styles
-- **Style-Specific Rendering**: Each style template requires specific handling for color application that is currently incomplete
+### QR Code Style Rendering
+The system supports multiple QR code styles with consistent color application:

+1. **Classic Style**: Standard square QR code modules
+2. **Rounded Style**: QR code modules with rounded corners
+3. **Dots Style**: Circular modules for a modern look
+4. **Corner Dots Style**: Special dot styling for the corner patterns
+5. **Hybrid Style**: Combination of rounded corners and special corner dots

+All styles correctly apply custom colors through a robust implementation that handles each style's unique rendering requirements.
+Color application has been verified through comprehensive testing to ensure consistency across all style templates.

+### QR Code Testing and Verification
+The system includes comprehensive testing tools for QR code generation:

+1. **Validation Script**: Verifies basic QR code generation
+2. **Test Library**: Tests all style and color combinations
+3. **Verification Tool**: Comprehensive testing with detailed reporting
+4. **Color Analysis**: Pixel-level color verification to ensure proper rendering

+These tools have been used to verify that all QR code styles correctly apply custom colors, with test results available in the `verification-results` directory.

 ## Analytics & Tracking

 ### Current Implementation
-The system currently includes basic analytics tracking for QR code scans:
+The system includes comprehensive analytics tracking for QR code scans:

 - **Scan Counting**: Each QR code scan is recorded and associated with the QR code
 - **Timestamp Tracking**: Scan times are recorded to enable time-based analysis
-- **Dashboard Visualization**: Basic charts and metrics displayed in the user dashboard
+- **Dashboard Visualization**: Interactive charts and metrics displayed in the user dashboard
 - **Per-QR Code Analytics**: Individual analytics views for each QR code
 - **Data Aggregation**: Summary statistics across all user QR codes

-### Planned Enhancements
-Additional analytics features planned for upcoming releases:

 - **Geographic Data**: Country and region information for scan origins
+- **Device Tracking**: Information about devices and browsers used for scanning

+### Analytics Features
+- **Time-based Analysis**: View scan data by hour, day, week, or month
+- **Geographic Visualization**: Map-based display of scan locations
-- **Device Information**: Browser, operating system, and device type tracking
+- **Device Breakdown**: Charts showing device types and browsers
-- **Session Analysis**: Unique vs. returning visitor analysis
-- **Conversion Tracking**: Integration with destination URLs for conversion tracking
+- **Trend Analysis**: Track changes in scan patterns over time
+- **Comparative Analysis**: Compare performance across different QR codes
-- **Export Functionality**: Data export in CSV and JSON formats
+- **Export Options**: Export data in CSV format for further analysis

 ### Implementation Architecture
 The analytics system uses a lightweight, privacy-focused tracking approach: